 Run Code Generator Checks

-Before you generate code from your model, use the Code Generation Advisor to check your model so that it generates code more compliant with MISRA C and more compatible with Polyspace.
+Check your model by using the Code Generation Advisor.
+Configure code generation parameters to generate code more compliant with MISRA C and more compatible with Polyspace.

 Right-click Compute target speed and select C/C++ Code > Code Generation Advisor.

 Select the Code Generation Advisor folder.
 In the right pane, move